dataloop-ai/AutoML/README.md

 ![model_space](./images/tetra4.jpeg)

-The tetrahedron in the image bellow represents a vector space where each model occupies a unique position with it's own advantages and short comings. *ZazuML* computes the minimal euclidean distance between your priorities and model architecture.
+The tetrahedron in the image above represents a vector space where each model occupies a unique position with it's own advantages and short comings. *ZazuML* computes the minimal euclidean distance between your priorities and model architecture.